slbailey/Retrovue/docs/domain/Scheduling.md

 - **SchedulePlan is the top-level construct** - All scheduling logic flows from plans defining Zones and Patterns
 - **Zones + Patterns model** - Plans define Zones (time windows) and Patterns (ordered lists of Programs).
 Patterns have no durations — the plan engine repeats the pattern over the Zone until the Zone is full.
 - **Programs are catalog entries** - Programs in Patterns are schedulable entities (series, movies, blocks, composites) without durations.
 Episodes are resolved at ScheduleDay time.
-- **Layering enables plan composition** - Multiple plans can be combined using priority resolution (base + overlays).
+- **Layering enables plan composition** - Plans may layer by priority; more specific plans override generic ones within overlapping windows.
 Zones from higher-priority plans override overlapping Zones from lower-priority plans.
 - **VirtualAssets enable modularity** - Reusable asset containers for complex programming blocks (expanded at ScheduleDay time)
 - **ScheduleDay is resolved and immutable** - Once generated, days are locked unless manually overridden.
 ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets.
 - **PlaylogEvent is runtime** - Generated from ScheduleDay for actual playout execution